cbor-wg/CBORbis/j.md

 : A data item that follows the syntactic structure of CBOR.
-A well-formed data item uses the initial bytes and the byte strings and/or data items that are implied by their values as defined in CBOR and does not include following extraneous data.
-CBOR decoders by definition only return contents from well-formed data items.
+A well-formed data item uses the initial bytes and the byte strings and/or data items that are implied by their values as defined in CBOR and is not followed by extraneous data.
+CBOR decoders only return contents from well-formed data items.

 Valid:
 : A data item that is well-formed and also follows the semantic restrictions that apply to CBOR data items.

-Expected:
-: Besides its normal English meaning, the term "expected" is used to describe requirements beyond CBOR validity that an application has on its input data.
-Well-formed (processable at all), valid (checked by a valdity-checking generic decoder), and expected (checked by the application) form a hierarchy of layers of acceptability.

 Stream decoder:
 : A process that decodes a data stream and makes each of the data